Theory

 Youth Be Heard (YBH) puts research into practice by elevating youth thought, experience, and creativity.
 Matched with a skilled mentor, encouragement and editing prepare youth work for publishing on our site: youthbeheard.org.
 We also work to guide and encourage youth in submitting to other reputable publications.

-YBH’s Strengths-Based Writing Program (SBWP) provides guidance, a safe writing environment, and helps them think big.
+YBH’s in-person programs provide guidance, a safe writing environment, and help them think big.
 We encourage youth to take creative risks- overcoming the fear of failure and perfectionism- knowing their stories are valuable and needed.

 Media Literacy